full-path/ridesheet/src/privacy.md

 ### HIPAA

-**Important:** RideSheet is not HIPAA-compliant.
+**Important:** RideSheet is not HIPAA-compliant out of the box.
 Do not use RideSheet to store Protected Health Information (PHI) unless you have proper Business Associate Agreements in place with Google and have configured Google Workspace for HIPAA compliance.

 ## Contact Information

-**For privacy questions or concerns:**
+**For privacy questions or concerns, contact Full Path LLC:**

 - Email: info@ridesheet.org
 - GitHub Issues: https://github.com/full-path/ridesheet/issues